griffio/griffio.github.io/what-to-look-for-in-a-company-culture.md

 Culture is developed through the latitude given to the employees natural tendency to do the right thing.
 Managers are important bulkheads that shield team members from excessive bureaucracy and meetings.

+If a company doesn't care enough creating a better working environment what is the chance it cares about creating culture?

 “As long as workers are crowded into noisy, sterile, disruptive space, it’s not worth improving anything but the workplace." - Excerpt From: Tom DeMarco.
 “Peopleware: Productive Projects and Teams, Third Edition.”